Jayant-Projects/Diwali_Sales_Analysis-Python/README.md

 ![proj_6](https://github.com/user-attachments/assets/a6bf9d75-3bbe-431e-a246-f366d46088b2)

-Here's a complete framework you can use to explain your Diwali Sales Analysis project for showcasing on your GitHub repository.
-This framework includes an introduction, steps involved, analysis insights, and a conclusion based on the content of your Jupyter notebook.

----

-# Diwali Sales Analysis

 ## Introduction

 This project involves **Exploratory Data Analysis (EDA)** on a Diwali sales information dataset.
 The goal of the analysis is to identify significant sales trends and patterns that can help businesses optimize their sales strategies during the Diwali festival.